Displayed Categories: Displayed categories

 This problem arises already with fibrations in the classical setting; so we follow for the most part the usual compromises used there.
-Specifically, when a given total category has a particularly canonical displaying—for example, groups displayed over sets—we will use the same name for the displayed category and its total category, so for example $G : \Grp$ denotes a group, while $(\mu,e) : \dob{\dGrp}{X}$ is a group structure on $X$.
-On the other hand, when different displayed categories have equivalent total categories—for instance, the product $\C \times \C'$ may be displayed over either \(\C\) or $\C'$—then we will adopt different notation to distinguish these, usually based on the resulting fibre categories. \end{remark*}
+Specifically, when a given total category has a particularly canonical displaying—for example, groups displayed over sets—we will use the same name for the displayed category and its total category, so for example \(G : \Grp\) denotes a group, while \((\mu,e) : \dob{\dGrp}{X}\) is a group structure on \(X\).
+On the other hand, when different displayed categories have equivalent total categories—for instance, the product \(\C \times \C'\) may be displayed over either \(\C\) or \(\C'\)—then we will adopt different notation to distinguish these, usually based on the resulting fibre categories. \end{remark}

-Other examples we will meet below include: \begin{itemize} \item any product $\C \times \C'$, displayed over its first factor as $\dconst[\C]{\C'}$ (Example~\ref{ex:const-displayed}); \item the arrow category $\arr{\C}$, in several ways: displayed over $\C^2$, with fibres hom-sets; and displayed over \(\C\), with fibres either the slices or the coslices of \(\C\) (Example~\ref{ex:arr-displayed}); \item categories of algebras for endofunctors and monads (Examples~\ref{ex:endofunctor-alg-displayed}, \ref{ex:monad-alg-displayed}). \end{itemize} We postpone their full definitions until we have a few more tools set up.
+Other examples we will meet below include: \begin{enumerate} \item any product \(\C \times \C'\), displayed over its first factor as \(\dconst[\C]{\C'}\) (Example~\ref{ex:const-displayed}); \item the arrow category \(\arr{\C}\), in several ways: displayed over \(\C^2\), with fibres hom-sets; and displayed over \(\C\), with fibres either the slices or the coslices of \(\C\) (Example~\ref{ex:arr-displayed}); \item categories of algebras for endofunctors and monads (Examples~\ref{ex:endofunctor-alg-displayed}, \ref{ex:monad-alg-displayed}). \end{enumerate} We postpone their full definitions until we have a few more tools set up.

-\begin{remark*} Definitions very closely equivalent to that of displayed categories—that is, ‘fibred’ presentations of a functor into a fixed base category—can also be recovered from more sophisticated categorical structures in several ways: as a lax 2-functor or double functor from the base category into the bicategory or double category of spans, or as a normal lax 2-functor/double functor into the bicategory/double category of distributors (as observed by Bénabou in \cite[\textsection 7]{benabou:distributors-at-work}), or as a double profunctor from the base category to the terminal double category. \footnote{Our thanks to Mike Shulman and an anonymous referee for pointing out some of these reformulations.} \end{remark*}
+\begin{remark} Equivalent definitions in a similar vein as displayed categories—that is, ‘fibred’ presentations of arbitrary functors into a fixed base category—can be recovered from more sophisticated categorical structures in several ways: as lax 2-functors or double functors from the base category into the bicategory or double category of spans, or as normal lax 2-functors/double functors into the bicategory/double category of distributors (as observed by Bénabou in \cite[\textsection 7]{benabou:distributors-at-work}), or as double profunctors from the base category to the terminal double category. \footnote{Our thanks to Mike Shulman and an anonymous referee for pointing out some of these reformulations.} \end{remark}